About our programme

 Meet our mentors

-I have been working as a spatial planner for over 14 years.
+I am an associate at ROD, and I have been working as a spatial planner for over 16 years.
 My work involves strategic policy development and analysis, undertaking environmental impact assessments, and providing advice on a range of project-specific planning and development issues.

 I enjoy helping my mentees improve their technical skills and performance at work.
 By actively engaging on projects and pursuing continuing professional development opportunities, I can see their individual strengths and interests develop.

 If they have an issue to discuss, I encourage my mentees to knock on someone’s door or call them.
 In fact, our open-plan office layout with low partitions, and junior and senior staff strategically seated together, supports an open communication style.

 I’ve spent more than 40 years working in a civil/structural design office, so I think it is important to help less experienced technicians and engineers in any way I can.

 I am often asked questions on building construction, structural design or on drawing production, and I always try to answer in a patient, friendly way.

 I think a mentor's actions and values are studied closely, so I try to lead by example.
 For me, the best way I can do this is by being there when someone needs help.

 As geotechnical engineers, we are regularly challenged to characterise sites and design earthworks/foundations for all sorts of roads, bridges and structures.

 As a mentor, I guide others through finding the right information and selecting relevant parameters for analysis and design.